Publication - Member State Evaluation |

 The analysis focuses on Measure 10.1.4 (funding via contractual nature conservation grazing).
 Funding is provided for five-year contracts for grazing without the use of pesticides and nitrogen fertilisers in nature conservation areas under contractual nature conservation.

-The study is not an evaluation but is intended to prepare the ex post evaluation in 2026 by analysing the implementation of the measure.
+The study is not an evaluation, but rather it is intended to prepare the ex post evaluation in 2026 by analysing the implementation of the measure.
 Therefore, evaluation criteria are not applicable.

 The study analyses 2020 funding data from the LaIS and IACS in each case.
-Using LaIS data, not only were the number of applicants, subsidised area and premiums, and utilisation at the district level determined but analyses were also carried out on the relevant animal species (i.e. sheep, goats, cattle) and the types of biotopes reached.
+Using LaIS data, the number of applicants, subsidised area, premiums, and utilisation at the district level were determined.
+Analyses were also carried out on the relevant animal species (i.e. sheep, goats, cattle) and the types of biotopes reached.
 In addition, the combination of different contractual nature conservation measures was analysed.

 With the help of IACS data, comparisons were made between farms participating and not participating in contractual nature conservation e.g. grazing with regard to animal husbandry or land area.
-IACS also makes it possible to identify dairy farms.
-In addition, it was analysed which other RDP support measures were used by farms participating in contractual nature conservation grazing (compensatory allowance, measures of the support programme for agri-environment, climate protection and animal welfare).
+IACS also enables the identification of dairy farms.
+In addition, it was analysed which other RDP support measures were used by farms participating in contractual nature conservation grazing, including compensatory allowances, measures of the support programme for agri-environment, climate protection and animal welfare.

 According to the LaIS data, there were around 1 300 beneficiaries of the measure analysed in 2020, 94% of which were farms.
 Contractual nature conservation grazing is an important funding measure, especially for sheep and goat farmers.
 Sheep grazing dominates the subsidised areas and the funds spent.
 The financial contribution from the measure is particularly high for sheep farmers.
 Farms with at least 500 ewes are key players in contractual nature conservation.
 The geographical focus of the measure is on the Swabian Alb and the southern Black Forest.

-According to IACS data, compared to non-participants, the farms participating in the measure farm more extensively and with a greater emphasis on grassland.
+According to IACS data, farms participating in the measure farm more extensively and with a greater emphasis on grassland compared to non-participants.
 The majority of farms participating in the measure also had contracts with other contractual nature conservation measures.
-Almost 70 % of the farms with contractual nature conservation grazing also received payments via the compensatory allowance.
+Almost 70% of the farms with contractual nature conservation grazing also received payments via the compensatory allowance.

 Author(s)